Eurotermbank/Federated-Network-Toolkit-deployment/tutorial/Advanced setup.md

 **How to regenerate Elastic Search index for terminology data?**

-To recreate search index for terminology data from scratch, execute following Term service method, by providing credentials via basic authentication (see term service configuration file for the credentials)
+To recreate search index for terminology data from scratch, execute following Term service method, by providing credentials via basic authentication (see your term service configuration file for the credentials)

 ```
 POST /api/termservice/search/reindex